 - Schedule a free consultation with a qualified child custody attorney in your state.

-Tips for Parents Engaged in a Difficult Child Custody Battle
+Tips for Difficult Child Custody Battles

-- Do nothing to aggravate the case against you.
-Be mindful that your ex's lawyer may be looking for information to use against you, so be sure to conduct yourself responsibly and avoid ugly confrontations with your ex.
+Participate actively in your case by doing as much research as you can, taking the action steps recommended by your lawyer, and thoroughly preparing for your child custody hearing.
+At the same time, don't do anything to aggravate the case against you.
+Be mindful that your ex's lawyer may be looking for information to use against you, so be sure to conduct yourself responsibly and avoid ugly confrontations with them.